David Mitchell (comedian): Solo acting, presenting and writing

 He provided the voiceover for a £1 million government advert for FRANK, warning of the dangers of cocaine, as "Pablo the Drug Mule Dog"; and also for the Driving Standards Agency's "The Highway Code".
 He writes columns for The Observer and The Guardian.
 He also took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital at the O2 Arena.
 In October 2009, Mitchell signed a deal with HarperCollins and its imprint Fourth Estate to write a volume of memoirs and a novel.
 The memoirs, Back Story: A Memoir, was published in October 2012 with the novel scheduled for 2013.

 Mitchell plays William Shakespeare in all three series of the sitcom Upstart Crow, the first series of which was broadcast in 2016 as part of the celebrations of the 400th anniversary of the playwright's death.

+In September 2023, Mitchell published Unruly: A History of England's Kings and Queens, a non-fiction book about the history of the English monarchy up until Queen Elizabeth I. The book was praised by critics; The Daily Telegraph rated Unruly 4/5 stars; In October 2023, Mitchell went on a national book tour.

+In January 2024, Mitchell began filming on the new BBC One comedy detective drama series Ludwig.
+Mitchell plays the titular character of John ‘Ludwig’ Taylor, a man who assumes the identity of his missing identical twin brother as he tracks him down.
+The series premiered on BBC One and the BBC iPlayer on 25 September 2024.
+Early reviews of the detective drama were positive with one reviewer stating "Just Give Him (Mitchell) the Bafta Now".

 Stage

 Mitchell made his stage debut in Ben Elton's The Upstart Crow which premiered in London in February 2020 at the Gielgud Theatre.
-He played the part of Shakespeare as in the television series Upstart Crow which inspired the play.
+He played the part of William Shakespeare as in the television series Upstart Crow which inspired the play.
+The play was forced to close in mid-March 2020 due to the COVID-19 pandemic.
+However, it re-opened in September 2022 at the Apollo Theatre, and played for a 10-week run until 3 December 2022.